Anoka-Hennepin School District 11

 The Anoka-Hennepin School District 11 is a school district in Minnesota, northwest of Minneapolis and Saint Paul.
 The district serves 13 communities: All of Anoka, Champlin and Coon Rapids, and parts of Andover, Blaine, Brooklyn Center, Brooklyn Park, Dayton, Fridley, Ham Lake, Nowthen, Oak Grove and Ramsey.
 The district's name refers to its geographic span over two counties: it covers the southern portion of Anoka County and the northeast part of Hennepin County.
 The district was formed in 1920 and in 1952 after dozens of small rural school districts voted to consolidate.

-The superintendent is Mr. David Law, who has since taken up a position with Minnetonka Schools.
-An interim will be named in June to serve a year.
-As of the 2012–13 school year, it is the largest school district in Minnesota with an enrollment of 37,880, students in grades K–12.
+As of the 2024-2025 school year, it is the largest school district in the state of Minnesota with an enrollment of 36,430.
+Students in grades K–12.
 Additional students attend pre-k programs as well as adults who are earning a diploma or GED through the district's Adult Basic Education program.

 School Board

 Anoka-Hennepin is governed by a board whose members are elected to four-year terms.

+On July 1, 2023, Cory McIntyre assumed office as the superintendent.